smarty/gunit/README.md

 //go:generate gunit
 ```

-We use a script that runs our tests automatically whenever a `*.go` file changes (and it alwo runs `go generate`).
+We use a script that runs our tests automatically whenever a `*.go` file changes (and it also runs `go generate`).
 Depending on the number of test fixtures in a package it generally takes a hundredth of a second to run.
 Your mileage may vary.
 Enjoy.

 [Advanced Examples](https://github.com/smartystreets/gunit/tree/master/advanced_examples)